Dept. of History

 Students admitted into the PhD program receive a five-year fellowship, which includes five years of summer funding.
 Three years of service as a teaching assistant is required.

 Students must complete two years of coursework, pass language examinations, pass oral examinations in four subfields, and defend a dissertation to receive the Ph.D.

 Information from Department of Education

-(Includes information on the size, location, and general characteristics of faculty and student body)
+(Includes size, location, and general characteristics of faculty and student body)

 Information from the Carnegie Foundation for the Advancement of Teaching

-(Includes rating of the institution's rating of the graduate instructional program and size and setting)
+(Includes rating of the graduate instructional program and size and setting)